slbailey/Retrovue/docs/domain/Source.md

 A bulk delete that partially succeeds MUST still run inside a transaction per source (not one global transaction across all matches).
 Each source delete is atomic, consistent with the normal single-source delete contract.

 **Operational intent:**

 - Wildcards are allowed to accelerate cleanup of safe / disposable sources.
 - Wildcards do not grant new powers to violate production safety guarantees.
 - In production, protected sources MUST survive, even if other matched sources are removed.

+## Ownership and Destructive Removal

+A Source is the root of authority for its Collections.

+Every Collection belongs to exactly one Source.

+A Source MAY be deleted by an operator (including via wildcard).

+When a Source is deleted, all Collections that belong to that Source MUST also be deleted as part of the same operation.

+Collections are, in turn, the owner of ingested Assets.
+Long-term, deleting a Collection will also delete all of its Assets and any Asset-related metadata rows.
+That rule will be enforced at the Collection boundary.

+Today, Source-level deletion is responsible for removing its Collections.
+Collection → Asset cascade will be enforced as the Asset schema and metadata tables stabilize.

 ## Naming rules